 ANNEX I - THE CHIEF STEWARD REPORT 3

 ANNEX II - THE POSITION OF THE CHIEF STEWARD 12

 ANNEX III - SITE LAYOUT 13

 ANNEX IV - EXERCISE AREAS TIMETABLE 14

 ANNEX V - WORK SHEET 15

 ANNEX VI (PART I) - JUMPING IN EXERCISE / SCHOOLING AREAS 16

 ANNEX VI (PART II) - BUILDING OBSTACLES IN EXERCISE / SCHOOLING AREAS 19

 ANNEX VII - THE HORSE INSPECTION 21

 ANNEX VIII - NIGHT CONTROL IN THE STABLES 22

 ANNEX IX - STABLE INFORMATION CARD 23

 ANNEX X - STABLE SECURITY AND STEWARDING AT INTERNATIONAL EVENTS 24

-ANNEX XI - BANDAGE CONTROL DURING FEI EVENTS 26
+ANNEX XI - BANDAGE AND TACK CONTROL DURING FEI EVENTS 26

-ANNEX XII - PERMITTED DRESS, SADDLERY AND EXERCISING ACTIVITY 28
+ANNEX XII - PERMITTED DRESS, SADDLERY AND EXERCISING ACTIVITY 29

-ANNEX XIII - PRE AND POST COMPETITION TRAINING TECHNIQUES 30
+ANNEX XIII - PRE AND POST COMPETITION TRAINING TECHNIQUES 31

-ANNEX XIV - STEWARDING GUIDELINES 33
+ANNEX XIV - STEWARDING GUIDELINES 34

-ANNEX XV - TACK AND SADDLERY GUIDELINES 35
+ANNEX XV - TACK AND SADDLERY GUIDELINES 36

 ANNEX I - THE CHIEF STEWARD REPORT

 Event

 Event title

 Event category

 Date

 Location

 Event organiser

 Chief Steward

 Name

 Address

 Email address

 Mobile phone no.

-security and supervision be completed by the Chi secretariat within 15 d Steward General of the N Please use one separate The powers, duties and regulations, 23rd edition under article 155.
-All unusual incidents, ir under point 7.
-Thank you ort is to give the FEI an overall view of the organisation of the of the stables and schooling areas of the Event.
+security and supervision be completed by the Chicker completed by the Chicker completed by the Chicker completed by the Chicker completed by the North Complete Chicker complete comple ort is to give the FEI an overall view of the organisation of the of the stables and schooling areas of the Event.
 The report must ef Steward following the Event and must be forwarded to the FEI tays of the Event, at the latest.
-A copy must be sent to the IF. form for each discipline of the event. responsibilities of the Chief Steward are mentioned in the General, effective 1st January 2009, updates effective 1st January 2012, regularities and/or statistics of special interest must be noted by for taking the trouble to fill in this report, either in English or as accurately and completely as possible.

-ou attach a complete copy of the 'Night Control Form', a sons having had access to the stables during any closed
+A copy must be sent to the IF. form for each discipline of the event. responsibilities of the Chief Steward are mentioned in the General, effective 1st January 2009, updates effective 1st January 2013, regularities and/or statistics of special interest must be noted by for taking the trouble to fill in this report, either in English or as accurately and completely as possible.
+The Steward following areas of the Steward must be noted by the stables during any closed areas having had access to the stables during any closed.

-action will be taken but this report will not be acknowledged sted by placing a tick in the box. \square
+action will be taken but this report will not be acknowledged sted by placing a tick in the box. \Box

 tes les remarques nécessitant une action, mais nous n'accuserons ort si non spécifiquement indiqué par une croix.